-We sell our prescription prenatal vitamin products and pharmaceutical products to wholesale distributors and retail pharmacy distributors.
-See Note 12 to the consolidated financial statements included in this Annual Report for a discussion of the concentration of sales of our products.
+We sell our prescription pharmaceutical products and prenatal vitamin products to wholesale distributors and retail pharmacy distributors.
+See Note 13 to the consolidated financial statements included in this Annual Report for a discussion of the concentration of sales of our products.